Career Progression – Frequently Asked Questions

 What are the different Competency Categories?

-For job templates that are in a Manager Category (M5-M8), Managers will select Manager Competencies in addition to the Required Competencies.
-Manager Competencies should be related to the employee’s role of providing a combination of supervision/management over a department charged with providing a variety of cross-disciplinary services.
+For positions with a job template that are in a Manager Category (M5-M8), supervisors will select four (4) competencies from the Professional Competencies category and one (1) competency from the Manager Competencies.
+Manager Competencies should be related to the employee's role of providing a combination of supervisor/management over a department charged with providing a variety of cross-disciplinary services.

 What if there are other competencies that are relevant to my job but are not included in the Career Progression Framework?